ArenPapa/Project-2/README.md

 3. The solution provides a mathematical modelling for the Humidity, Temperature and atmospheric pressure (HL) levels for each Local and Remote locations.```(HL: non-lineal model)``` ```** [Issue tacled] **: "The second challenge is he does not have an efficient way to visualize the humidity, temperature, and air pressure each minute to analyze data trends."```
 4. The solution provides a comparative analysis for the Humidity, Temperature and atmospheric pressure (HL) levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median. ```** [Issue tacled] **: "The second challenge is he does not have an efficient way to visualize the humidity, temperature, and air pressure each minute to analyze data trends." ```
 5. The Local samples are stored in a csv file and posted to the remote server as a backup. ```** [Issue tacled] **: "The third challenge is he moves between many campuses and requires multiple ways of accessing data, which is currently difficult on paper."```
-6. The solution provides data-smoothed graphs for each humidity, temperature, and atmospheric pressure levels. ```** [Issue tacled] **: "Additionally, he prefers smoother graphs over raw ones"```
+6. The solution provides data-smoothed graphs for each Humidity, Temperature, and Atmospheric Pressure levels. ```** [Issue tacled] **: "Additionally, he prefers smoother graphs over raw ones"```
-7. The solution provides a prediction for the subsequent 12 hours for Humidity, Temperature and atmospheric pressure (HL). ```** [Issue tacled] **: "he ... wants the ability to predict data trends for the next 12 hours using both linear and quadratic models"```
+7. The solution provides a prediction for the subsequent 12 hours for Humidity, Temperature and Atmospheric Pressure (HL). ```** [Issue tacled] **: "he ... wants the ability to predict data trends for the next 12 hours using both linear and quadratic models"```
 8. The solution includes a poster summarizing the visual representations, model and analysis created.
-The poster includes a recommendation about healthy levels for Humidity, Temperature and atmospheric pressure (HL). ```** [Issue tacled] **: "he wants a poster with the visualized data and advices on how to cultivate roses along with the process of this system development."```
+The poster includes a recommendation about healthy levels for Humidity, Temperature and Atmospheric Pressure (HL). ```** [Issue tacled] **: "he wants a poster with the visualized data and advices on how to cultivate roses along with the process of this system development."```

 Here’s an exploration of the **TOK connections** based on the questions provided: